 Galicia boasts the perfect conditions for the cultivation of camellias and is currently home to nearly 8000 varieties of this beautiful and enigmatic flower.
 Thought to have been brought from the East by Portuguese sailors, they were originally planted in the gardens of the grand country mansions, known as 'pazos', which were built by noble families in the 17th and 18th centuries and are typical of this region.
-We have timed our visit to coincide with the spring sunshine of March when the camellias are in bloom providing a welcome splash of colour in shades of white, pink and red against the backdrop of this pretty and relatively unexplored corner of North West Spain.
-Every pazo garden contains luxuriant specimens and during our week's visit we will explore some of the finest and most unique including the 54 hectare Pazo de Lourizan, with its botanical garden housing many notable species and the Baroque garden of Pazo de Oca, the "Galician Versailles" and a quintessential example of the Galican countryside home.
-There are also charming towns and architectural delights to be discovered along the way including Portevedra, with its attractive old quarter and pretty squares, and of course Galicia's loveliest city and famous pilgrimage centre - Santiago de Compostela with its exuberant Baroque cathedral and Medieval centre.
+We have timed our visit to coincide with the spring sunshine of March when the camellias are in bloom providing a welcome splash of colour in shades of white, pink and red against the backdrop of this pretty and relatively unexplored corner of north-west Spain.

+Every pazo garden contains luxuriant specimens and during our week's visit we will explore some of the finest and most unique including Pazo Quinteiro da Cruz, home to a magnificent collection of over 1,000 camellias set amongst an 18th century manor house, and the Baroque garden of Pazo de Oca, the "Galician Versailles" and a quintessential example of the Galican countryside home.
+There are also charming towns and architectural delights to be discovered along the way including Pontevedra, with its attractive old quarter and pretty squares, and of course Galicia's loveliest city and famous pilgrimage centre - Santiago de Compostela with its exuberant Baroque cathedral and Medieval centre.

 This is a tour for camellia lovers and indeed all garden enthusiasts with visits included to the region's best gardens at the height of their season.
 Our programme will include comprehensive excursions as well as free time to relax from the comfort of the stunning, historic Paradors and appreciate the beautiful green scenery of Galicia.
 We will be joined by horticultural expert Rosemary Legrand, who will provide talks and briefings during the week and accompany us on excursions.

 Guest Speaker - Rosemary Legrand